 A substantial number of our customers have economic and cultural ties to Asia and, as a result, we are likely to feel the effects of adverse economic and political conditions in Asia, including the effects of rising inflation or slowing growth and volatility in the real estate and stock markets in China and other regions.
 Additionally, we maintain a branch in Hong Kong.
-U.S. and global economic policies, military tensions, and unfavorable global economic conditions may adversely impact the Asian economies.
-In addition, pandemics and other public health crises or concerns over the possibility of such crises could create economic and financial disruptions in the region.
+U.S. and global economic and trade policies, military tensions, and unfavorable global economic conditions may adversely impact the Asian economies.
+In addition, pandemics and other public health crises, including the occurrence of a contagious disease or illness, such as the recent coronavirus outbreak, or concerns over the possibility of such crises could create economic, market and financial disruptions in the region.
+For example, the ongoing coronavirus outbreak emanating from China at the beginning of 2020 has resulted in massive city-wide quarantines in China, extended shutdown of businesses in the region and increased travel restrictions.

 A significant deterioration of economic conditions in Asia could expose us to, among other things, economic and transfer risk, and we could experience an outflow of deposits by those of our customers with connections to Asia.
 Transfer risk may result when an entity is unable to obtain the foreign exchange needed to meet its obligations or to provide liquidity.
 This may adversely impact the recoverability of investments with or loans made to such entities.
 Adverse economic conditions in Asia, and in China or Taiwan in particular, may also negatively impact asset values and the profitability and liquidity of our customers who operate in this region.